 The Diploma is a vocationally related qualification, meaning it gives you the skills and knowledge to be a well-rounded residential surveyor.
 The Diploma is delivered part time and is delivered in two parts – training and assessment.

 Training lasts for 12 months and is delivered via a mix of face-to-face and online learning.
-It includes two contact days a month at your chosen course location.
 The modules are:

 Introduction to the course, meeting the team, technical appraisal case study, introduction to law, introduction to valuation and systems overview